jeremyschulman/slackapp-pyez/README.md

-# Build Slack Apps and Bots with
+# Build Slack Apps and Bots with Python

-For dev-test purposes only.
+If you want to build Slack apps and bots using Python, this library is for you.

+More details to follow.
+In the meantime, checkout the [example](example-slackapp).